ansys/pyansys/doc/source/blog.rst

 Welcome to the blog of PyAnsys.
 This section contains articles, tutorials, and news related to the PyAnsys ecosystem.
-If you have any suggestions or would like to showcase your work, please reach out to us at `pyansys.core@ansys.com
+If you have any suggestions or would like to showcase your work, please contact `pyansys.core@ansys.com
 <mailto:pyansys.core@ansys.com>`_.

 .. raw:: html